Arts and culture in Europe: relaunching economies, galvanizing values

 Participants

-Research Fellow at the Institute of Space Sciences (IEEC-CSIC), 2018 European Young Leader
+Astrophysicist and Exoplanet Discoverer; Ramón y Cajal Research Fellow at the Institute of Space Sciences (IEEC-CISC) and 2018 European Young Leader

-Guillem is a well-known astrophysicist and scientist, who discovered the Proxima-b exoplanet orbiting Proxima-Centauri, our closest neighbouring star.
+Guillem Anglada-Escudé is a well-known astrophysicist and scientist, whose current work focuses on exoplanet detection and planetary exploration.
+Most notably, Guillem and his team discovered the Proxima b exoplanet orbiting Proxima Centauri, our closest neighbouring star and the nearest star to the Sun.
+He- has previously worked as a postdoctoral researcher at the Carnegie Institution for Science, University of Goettingen, as well as Queen Mary University of London, where he became a reader in astronomy.
 He has conducted research in several countries and has been actively engaged with space agencies, such as NASA and the European Space Agency.
-In 2016, Nature magazine chose him as one of the ten most prominent scientists world-wide, and the same year he was also listed by TIME Magazine as one of the 100 most influential people in the world.
+In 2016, Guillem was named among the ten most prominent scientists worldwide by Science Magazine and one of TIME Magazine’s 100 most influential people in the world.

-Founder & Creative Director at Alpha Square, 2017 European Young Leader
+Founder & Creative Director at Alpha Square and 2017 European Young Leader (EYL40)

 Andreas completed courses at the Webber Douglas Academy of Dramatic Art and the Royal Academy of Dramatic Art in London.
 In 2002, he founded a theatre productions company, Alpha Square, to enhance theatre in Cyprus and provide spectators with an inspirational selection of plays.
 Andreas has already directed 14 stage productions in his country, including several award-winning plays and his own musical-comedy adaptation of Cinderella, which will tour Greece in 2017.
 Andreas has also written several plays, such as ‘The Rich Also Cry’, which was staged by Theatro Ena in 2007.
 He has translated numerous theatre texts from English to Greek and published a collection of articles in Phileleftheros, the biggest-selling newspaper in Cyprus.

-Multi-Media Editor (News and Current Affairs) at BBC World Service, 2012 European Young Leader
+Multi-Media Editor (News and Current Affairs) at BBC World Service and 2012 European Young Leader (EYL40)

 Dawood is one of the most promising young journalists and scholars of his generation in the UK.
 He has been working for the BBC World Service in London as a Senior Broadcast Journalist and is a Visiting Lecturer at the University of Westminster, where he teaches Globalization, Power and International Governance.
 He joined the BBC in 1998 and also worked as the BBC World Service Bureau Chief and Editor in Kabul, Afghanistan.
 He was also a visiting scholar at Ohio State University, USA.
 He holds three Bachelor’s and three Master’s degrees, including Science, Law, International Relations and Diplomacy.
 In 2010, Dawood became the youngest person to ever win the biggest award in the BBC, the “Global Reith Award for Outstanding Contribution”.
 He is also a poet/writer, calligrapher and painter/artist.